Valentin-Mueller/BirdBrain.AI/README.md

 You can access the backend API directly at [http://localhost:8000/](http://localhost:8000/).

 FastAPI automatically generates a API documentation with swagger, which can not only be viewed at [http://localhost:8000/docs](http://localhost:8000/docs), but also tested or tried out there.

+## Training Notebook and Model

+You can access the training notebook directly at [https://colab.research.google.com/drive/13Cu-PLkuDb5e5b24IJsrPhc9IzwBfZit?usp=sharing).
+You can access the data set directly at [https://www.kaggle.com/datasets/gpiosenka/100-bird-species).

+You can access and download the model directly from [https://drive.google.com/drive/folders/1hnJDG6kKPq4EjY-3V5b0H-XjmmiKk7Kg?usp=sharing).
+To load the model into the training notebook, it is recommended that you create a link to the model in your personal One Drive.